Victim Services

 NOTE:

-The items listed with an * allow for the opportunity to provide input into Community Corrections placement, Parole Board hearings, and restitution matters.
-This is afforded only to those individuals who are the actual (to include surviving family members & parent/legal guardian of a minor or incompetent victim) victims of the crime.
+The items listed with"(input can be given)" allow for the opportunity to provide input into Community Corrections placement, Parole Board hearings, and restitution matters.
+This is afforded only to those individuals who are the actual victim (to include surviving family members & parent/legal guardian of a minor or incompetent victim) of the crime.

 1. What does an inmate’s sentence mean?